First things first.

 What else do we offer?

 About 2000 items that are specially designed for emergency earthquake and disaster preparedness and survival.
 With Cal-Quake IE, we have chosen to work more closely with the public to provide a more defined set of products that will meet the needs of individuals and businesses, here in the Inland Empire, where earthquakes and fires are our greatest concern.
 If you are a business, church or any organization that would like to know that you're prepared, give us a call.
-These items can be purchased by either phone, C.O.D., or by credit card.
+These items can be purchased by either phone, C.O.D., or by credit card or Paypal.
 We want to be your turn to when the times get tough, so if you think you've found a better deal on Mountain House foods, water drums or even earthquake kits, please give us a call first, before you buy - maybe we can make it worth your time.